Work of Art

 The debate around the role of art dates back to Ancient Greece.
 Works of art can be analyzed considering the specific elements that constitute them (whether material or immaterial) or their intellectual, social, historical or other implications.
 In this sense, they are studied by disciplines as diverse as sociology, anthropology, philosophy, education, design, psychology, history and even theology or the exact sciences.

-You may be interested: Dramatic Genre
+You may be interested: Dadaism

 Each of these perspectives offers an answer about the place of artistic production in a given context, so there is no single way to determine what the importance of a work of art lies in.
 However, it is undeniable that Works of art have a deep relationship with the human condition, with the way we live in the world and how much we know or ignore about him and ourselves.